- Code Example

 The following tutorial shows you how to convert PDF files to HTML or SVG using a hosted BuildVu cloud API, such as:

-- the IDRsolutions cloud subscription server
+- the IDRsolutions trial and cloud subscription service

 - your own self-hosted BuildVu microservice